-A Company Limited by Guarantee without a Share capital are usually used in circumstances that give corporate protection such as charities, trade associations, societies, sports clubs and social clubs.
-This company type is appropriate for non-profit companies or NGO (non-governmental organization).
+A Company Limited by Guarantee without a Share capital (CLG) is usually used in circumstances that require a separate legal entity and corporate protection in organisations such as charities, trade associations, societies, sports clubs and social clubs.
+This company type is appropriate for non-profit companies or NGO’s (non-governmental organisations).
 They can also be used for property management purposes in the servicing and maintenance of residential associations.
-The company name of a CLG must end in the suffix “Company Limited by Guarantee”.
-However there are some exemptions, a company can apply for removal of the suffix when its objects are in the promotion of commerce, art, science, education, religion, charity or any other prescribed object.
+The legal title of a CLG must end in the suffix “Company Limited by Guarantee” or ”CLG”.
+However, there are some exemptions – a company can apply for removal of the suffix when its objects are in the promotion of commerce, art, science, education, religion, charity or any other prescribed object.

-A standard CLG is required to have 2 directors and one member (this is their version of a shareholder).
+All CLG’s are required to have a minimum of 2 directors and one member (this is their version of a shareholder).
 The directors can also be members.

 Company Limited By Guarantee (CLG) €495 – With MUD Act Provisions

 ‘The Multi-unit Development’ (MUD) Act applies to land on which there is building(s) comprising of 5 or more units intended for residential use ie. property management companies.
 The act is intended to reduce issues between developers and homeowners.
 Any CLG’s that are residential property management companies need to have special provisions in their Constitution in order to comply with the MUD Act.
 The directors can also be members, and generally one person from each property unit in the development will be appointed a member of the company and each will have one vote.

 Company Limited By Guarantee (CLG) €495 – Charitable Status Provisions